pvlib/pvlib-python/README.md

 [![Total Alerts](https://img.shields.io/lgtm/alerts/g/pvlib/pvlib-python.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/pvlib/pvlib-python/alerts)

-PVLIB Python is a community supported tool that provides a set of functions and classes for simulating the performance of photovoltaic energy systems.
-PVLIB Python was originally ported from the PVLIB MATLAB toolbox developed at Sandia National Laboratories and it implements many of the models and methods developed at the Labs.
+pvlib python is a community supported tool that provides a set of functions and classes for simulating the performance of photovoltaic energy systems. pvlib python was originally ported from the PVLIB MATLAB toolbox developed at Sandia National Laboratories and it implements many of the models and methods developed at the Labs.
 More information on Sandia Labs PV performance modeling programs can be found at